 As we get closer to October 31st, increase your sense of urgency as each email is sent.
-Continue to use a and, as your closing date draws near, perhaps incorporate an even better discount/offer to encourage your target audience to finally take advantage of what you’re offering.
+Continue to use a countdown timer and, as your closing date draws near, perhaps incorporate an even better discount/offer to encourage your target audience to finally take advantage of what you’re offering.

 5. When Are You Planning to Start?

 Sorry to say but, if you’ve not already begun your Halloween email campaign, it’s likely you’ve already missed a huge chunk of budding revenue.
 So, if that’s the case—be sure to bear the following in mind for next year.

 Surprisingly, over 40% of Halloween shoppers begin buying before October even begins.
 Planning fancy-dress outfits and parties takes time so, with many people preferring to be organised and prepared, they’ll be ‘switched on’ and focused toward anything Halloween related well in advance—including your email campaign.